SuperMekabu/pizzarandeisu/README.md

 ## How to install

 1. Download / Install the [Forge 1.18.2](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.18.2.html)
-2. Download Jar file from release page.
+2. Download the latest version from [release](https://github.com/SuperMekabu/pizzarandeisu/releases) page.
-3. Mod file into your Mods folder.
+3. Jar file into your Mods folder.
 4. Then play the Minecraft.

+## Support Version

+This mod made for `1.18.2`.
+Operation with other versions is not guaranteed.

 ## How to cook pizza